-Surh Cellars was founded by Don Surh and Gary Luchtel whose original winery name was a combination of their last names (more recently changed to Surh Cellars).
+Surh Cellars was founded by Don Surh and Gary Luchtel whose original winery name, Surh-Luchtel Cellars was a combination of their last names.
+By 2015 the Surh-Luchtel brand was retired, and Don began to only bottle wines under Surh Cellars.
+Gary is no longer involved with Surh Cellars.
 They were college roommates in Oakland in the 1970’s which is where they first discovered they each had a strong passion for wine.
-They both experimented with home wine making for a number of years until releasing their first commercial vintage in 1999.
+They both experimented with home wine making for a number of years until producing their first commercial vintage in 1999.

-As Don told us, 17 years gives one time to make a lot of mistakes!
+As Don told us, 17 years gives one time to make a lot of mistakes.
 Well any mistakes they made during their original winemaking days have now been corrected!
 At the height of their production they were making ten different wines totaling about 5000 cases.
-Today they produce about 3000 cases.
-With the exception of their Pinot Noirs, all grapes sourced come from fairly well-known Napa vineyards including Stagecoach and Page Nord.
-They have close relationships with their growers and over the years have sourced from vineyards that are micro managed.
+Today Surh Cellars produces about 3000 cases.
+They currently source grapes from a number of vineyards through both the Napa Valley and neighboring Sonoma County focusing on cooler weather sites including Coombsville and Atlas Peak.
+Their Pinot Noir comes from Sonoma County while their Cabernet Sauvignon comes from the Napa Valley.
+Over the years, close relationships have been developed with select growers – always sourcing from vineyards that are carefully micro-managed.

-All wines are very much hand crafted at a fairly new state of the art winery in Napa’s Oak Knoll district.
-Don’t expect huge volumes from this winery, that is not the type of winery they are.
+All wines are very much hand crafted at a state of the art winery in the Napa Valley’s Oak Knoll district (a short drive north of the city of Napa).
+Don’t expect huge volumes from this producer, that is not the type of winery they are.
 Each wine is created in quantities of no more than several hundred cases.
-Some of their bigger red wines (i.e., the hillside grown Cabernet Sauvignons) receive extended maceration – even up to 50 days.
-This adds additional color and flavor to the wine and is probably part of the reason their Cabernet Sauvignons have such huge mouth feels.
+Some of their bigger red wines (i.e., the hillside grown Cabernet Sauvignon) receive extended maceration – even up to 50 days.
+This adds additional color and flavor to the wine and is probably part of the reason their Cabernet Sauvignon wines have such robust mouth feels.

 While they have made various wines over the years, their focus has always been on Pinot Noir and Cabernet Sauvignon.

-The 2009 Cabernet Sauvignon is from the well-regarded Sacrashe Vineyard in the rocky hills of Rutherford (near the Auberge du Soleil property).
-This wine was aged in both new and neutral French Oak.
-A neat sage or herb component shows on the bouquet – with notes of red currant and red cherry on the palate.
+The 2009 Surh Cellars Cabernet Sauvignon is from the well-regarded Sacrashe Vineyard in the rocky hills of Rutherford (near Auberge du Soleil Resort and owned by Craig and Kathryn Hall of Hall Wines).
+This wine was aged in both new and neutral French oak.
+An intriguing sage or herb component shows on the bouquet – with notes of red currant and red cherry on the palate.
 This is a good food wine.
 Dusty tannins linger for quite some time.
 For a wine that is already more than six years old at the time of our tasting, it still shows plenty of youth on the palate.
 This will be a long lived wine if you have the patience to age it.